heini208/fault_detector_spot/documentation/System_Design.md

 * Command the robot to navigate to a saved waypoint.

-By organizing the controls into these distinct tabs, the interface is less cluttered while providing comprehensive access to every feature implemented in the behavior tree.
+By organizing the controls into these distinct tabs, the interface is less cluttered while providing comprehensive access to every feature implemented in the behaviour tree.
 The functionality of each button maps directly to the commands described in previous chapters, effectively making the UI a complete graphical front-end for the system's command-and-control architecture.
+---

 # 13. Technology Stack and System Summary